Torfkopp/masterarbeit/chapters/implementation.typ

 == BO

-The Bayesian Optimisation NAS method is based on the python 'bayesian-optimization' implementation.
-[Source: https://github.com/bayesian-optimization/BayesianOptimization]
+The Bayesian Optimisation NAS method is based on the python 'bayesian-optimization' implementation #footnote[https://github.com/bayesian-optimization/BayesianOptimization].
 For BO, a function to optimise -- the black box function -- is needed.
 In order to let BO generate a usable network, it has to be encoded in a way that it can be used as suck a black box function.
 In this use case, the network is encoded as six parameters each reaching from 0 to 256, depicting the number of features in the corresponding layer.